Parting out cars and trucks can be a good way to make money, especially if it’s a vehicle that can never really again be sold as a unit.

 - Local scrapyards: Some junkyards in your area may also work as parts stores and may directly buy parts from you.
 These yards essentially do the same thing you would, only they part out cars on a much larger scale.
 While it might be easiest to sell large parts to a scrapyard, you may not get the best price because the scrapyard has to make money on the parts too.

-- eBay: For smaller parts, eBay is a great tool.
+- eBay: Parting out cars on eBay is most common.
+For smaller parts, eBay is a helpful tool.
 Anyone looking for parts for their car will likely check eBay after striking out at the junkyard.
 Just remember to factor shipping costs into your estimates before you decide to use this method. eBay can also be used to determine fair prices for your parts; look up the part you want to sell on eBay and filter the results by “Completed Listings” so you can see what people are actually paying for the part.

 - Craigslist: While it doesn’t have quite the reach of eBay, Craigslist is a good option for larger items like engines, transmissions, seats, and fuel tanks, since you won’t have to pay for shipping.
 The major downside of Craigslist is that many buyers may express interest but not follow through or try to lowball you.